tez-capital/docs.tez.capital_content/en/tezbake/tutorials/missing-attestations.md

 - **Is your clock synced?**
   Run `timedatectl status` to check your system clock's synchronization status.

-> **Note:** The command may vary depending on your Linux distribution.
+> **ℹ️ INFO:** The command may vary depending on your Linux distribution.
 Here are some examples:
 >
 > - For systems using `timedatectl`:
   `timedatectl status`